Time Day 1

 Presenter Title Sector Theme

-Reva Chopa Beyond Prosecution: What Legal Outcomes Teach us about Early Prevention Legal Lessons Learned
+Reva Chopra Beyond Prosecution: What Legal Outcomes Teach us about Early Prevention Legal Lessons Learned

 Jennifer Redding Operational Wellness: Collective Strategies for Trauma-Resilient Systems Wellness Professional Wellness

-Yolanda Johnson Building Trust, Community, and Partnership with Lived Experience Experts Sector Neutral Working with Survivors
+Yolanda Johnson & Jeanmarie Graves Building Trust, Community, and Partnership with Lived Experience Experts Sector Neutral Working with Survivors

 Pamela Pine, PhD, MPH,RCHES Transformative Actions: Empowering People and Communities to Combat Childhood Trauma Sector Neutral Working with Survivors/ Clinical Concepts and Skills